Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

 Does not respect boundaries

-Switches between warm/ nice and angry/scary
+Switches between warm/nice and angry/scary

-Low empathy but is sometimes overly affectionate
+Low empathy but sometimes overly affectionate

-Talks about themselves leaving little space for others
+Talks about themselves, leaving little space for others

-Acts as if they have no power or ability to change their circumstances
+Acts powerless to change their circumstances

-May shame child for “making them upset”
+Shames the child for "making them upset"

 Driven Parent